i30817/rhdndat/README.rst

                     as a hardpatched rom, -d will search for the checksum of the original rom and the output will be the checksums of 'rom'

-                    if (rom, version) pair exists, but no patch at all, rom is treated as hardpatched and printed unless -i is given
+                    if (rom, version) pair exists, but no patch, rom is treated as hardpatched and printed unless -i is given

   -rom-type        extension (without dot) of roms to find patches for